-ObjectSign ensures the identity of an entity that distributes software or software objects such as applets on the Internet, and guarantees the integrity of the software being distributed utilizing Microsoft's Authenticode or Netscape's ObjectSigning standards or Sun's Java Keytools or Adobe's AIR for example.
-ObjectSign assures relying parties of the integrity of an object and verifies the identity of the sender of a software object to ensure that the certified software object originates from a trusted source.
+GlobalSign Code Signing ensures the identity of an entity that distributes software or software objects such as applets on the Internet, and guarantees the integrity of the software being distributed utilizing for example Microsoft's Authenticode or Netscape's Code Signing standards or Sun's Java Keytools or Adobe's AIR.
+Code Signing assures relying parties of the integrity of an object and verifies the identity of the sender of a software object to ensure that the certified software object originates from a trusted source.